-53. Regional seas, notably the Mediterranean, are bearing the brunt of impacts associated with shipping, in particular the introduction of invasive species with high numbers of species originating from the Red Sea being transported into the Mediterranean via the Suez Canal.
-Some of the established marine nonindigenous species, including the nomadic jellyfish (Rhopilema nomadica) and the silver-cheeked toadfish (Lagocephalus sceleratus), exert a considerable socioeconomic impact by virtue of their venomous and toxic nature, respectively.38.
-Bottom trawling and lost or discarded fishing gear have an impact on the seabed, seamounts and, in general, sea bottom habitats, reducing biodiversity at the local and regional scales.
-Improvements on fishing gear aimed to reduce gear losses are needed.
+25. (53.)
+Regional seas, notably the Mediterranean, are bearing the brunt of impacts associated with shipping, in particular the introduction of invasive species with high numbers of species originating from the Red Sea being transported into the Mediterranean via the Suez Canal.
+Some of the established marine nonindigenous species, including the nomadic jellyfish (Rhopilema nomadica) and the silver-cheeked toadfish (Lagocephalus sceleratus), exert a considerable socioeconomic impact by virtue of their venomous and toxic nature, respectively.

+26 (75.)
+Around 30 per cent of world fisheries continue to experience overexploitation, affecting biodiversity and their economic value.

+27. (40.)
+Vessel subsidization, lost or discarded gear, ineffective management, by-catch and illegal, unreported and unregulated fishing are factors contributing to habitat degradation, overcapacity, excessive fishing and stock depletion.
+About 54 per cent of high seas fishing grounds would be unprofitable without subsidies.
+Illegal, unreported or unregulated fishing weakens fisheries governance, contributing to illicit trade and increasing pressure on marine biodiversity.

+28. (38.)
+Bottom trawling and lost or discarded fishing gear have an impact on the sea bottom habitats including those associated with continental slopes, canyons and seamounts, reducing biodiversity at the local and regional scales.
 Empirical evidence has demonstrated that effective management could improve fish stocks, increasing biomass and biodiversity.

-39 Fishing pressure is not limited to target species; it also applies to by-catch species, such as non-commercial fish species, marine mammals and seabirds, which are also affected by prey depletion and pollution.
-22 (part) The harvesting of scallops, sea cucumbers and crabs is altering biogenic habitats at the regional level.
+29. (39) Fishing pressure is not limited to target species; it also applies to by-catch species, such as non-commercial fish species, marine mammals and seabirds, which are also affected by prey depletion and pollution.
+The harvesting of scallops, sea cucumbers and crabs is altering biogenic habitats at the regional level.

-44. Continental slope and canyon habitats are subject to pressures from the expansion of deep-water oil and gas activities, offshore energy installations, bottom fisheries and, potentially, mineral mining activities, as well as subject to increasing contamination, including litter and mine tailings from land.
+30. (44.)
+Continental slope and canyon habitats are subject to pressures from the expansion of deep-water oil and gas activities, offshore energy installations, bottom fisheries and, potentially, mineral mining activities, as well as subject to increasing contamination, including litter and mine tailings from land.

-56. The development or improvement of coastal infrastructures, especially blue infrastructures, can bring huge benefits to coastal communities.
+31. (56.)
+The development or improvement of coastal infrastructures, especially blue infrastructures, can bring huge benefits to coastal communities and create new opportunities for human development in coastal areas through economic development.
 However, the development of coastal and marine infrastructure may damage habitats and ecological systems, including their extent, structures and functions.
 From 2010 to 2020, newly developed, upgraded or renovated coastal infrastructure increased.
 Defences, urban development and port and tourist facilities have enhanced economic development in coastal regions, in particular in East Asian countries.

-32. The open ocean including the abyssal habitats, similarly to other parts of the ocean, is under pressure from global warming, with marine heatwaves increasing in frequency and intensity.
+32. (32.)
+The open ocean including the abyssal habitats, similarly to other parts of the ocean, is under pressure from global warming, with marine heatwaves increasing in frequency and intensity.
 Around 90 per cent of the heat from global warming is stored in the oceans; the warming trend has been observed since the 1950s and has been observed to occur as deep as 2,000 m.
 Salinity is increasing near the surface in the subtropical regions while at the poles, salinity is decreasing.

-33. Overall increases in atmospheric carbon dioxide and associated absorption by the ocean is reflected in the ocean’s chemistry, through the process of acidification, with negative impacts on many organisms, in particular those with calcium carbonate parts, altering biodiversity and ecosystem structure.
+33. (33.)
+Overall increases in atmospheric carbon dioxide and associated absorption by the ocean is reflected in the ocean’s chemistry, through the process of acidification, with negative impacts on many organisms, in particular those with calcium carbonate parts, altering biodiversity and ecosystem structure.

-34. Oxygen concentrations have decreased in most ocean regions.
+34. (34.)
+Oxygen concentrations have decreased in most ocean regions.
 Oxygen solubility decreases with temperature, a phenomenon responsible for near-surface reduced concentrations, expanding to the water column in many areas.
+This deoxygenation is resulting in a reduction of the available habitat for some species in pelagic waters